 Figure 7 shows the experimental network setup following the state-of-the-art hierarchical topology.
 The hierarchal network topologies offer several benefits in scalability, redundancy, performance, security, manageability, and maintenance (Cisco, 2022; Jinxin Zhang & Liang, 2008).
 The access nodes represent a serving area with a distinct traffic profile.
 The access nodes to aggregation nodes connectivity are with dedicated physical links with different data rates according to the requirements of the serving area.
 Furthermore, the access node to aggregation nodes connectivity follows the rule of proximity, i.e., the access nodes from colocating areas are connected to the same aggregation node.

 For the experimental setup, traffic sources are configured to generate the traffic with Gaussian distribution, a well-known internet traffic distribution discussed in (Bothe, Qureshi, & Imran, 2019; Meent, Mandjes, & Pras, 2006).
-Although all the access nodes will follow a Gaussian distribution, their mean and shape are different for different types of demographics of the serving area, as discussed in a study conducted in (A. Husen et al., 2021).
+Although all the access nodes will follow a Gaussian distribution, their mean and shape are different for different types of demographics of the serving area, as discussed in a study conducted by (A. Husen et al., 2021).

 The specifications of different links are given in Table 3.
 The access to aggregation links follows random allocation for each experiment instance and uses a FIFO scheduler.
 The TIPS is not used on access links as it represents a single traffic profile.
 On aggregation to core nodes, the link's capacity is set to 4Mbps aggregation to core links has 6Mbps capacity.
 Both of the above links use the TIPS packet scheduler.
 The edge links connecting the destination nodes use the FIFO schedular as there is only a single type of traffic profile.